 - Peer Review

 Once the revisions required by the peer reviewing have been made (and the editorial board has signed off that in their view the book is now publishable), the definitive manuscript is sent for gatekeeping.
-This is a process that is quite unique.
-It is a formal check of the manuscript to see that the text and any images conform sufficiently to the style guide and any other technical instructions.
+This is a formal check of the manuscript to see that the text and any images conform sufficiently to the style guide and any other technical instructions.
 The purpose is to identify anything that might slow down the subsequent copyediting and prepress work.

 - In Production (Pre-Press)

 Once any modifications required by the gatekeeping checks have been completed, some internal checks take place.
 For instance, at this point the book gets fixed in a marketing calendar set by our global distribution partners and international agents.
 This marketing schedule (which follows twice-yearly deadlines set by the global book trade) dictates the publication date.